frqnck/apix-autoloader/README.md

 Installation
 ------------

-* Use PEAR for a system-wide installation:

-    ```
-    sudo pear channel-discover pear.ouarz.net
-    sudo pear install --alldeps ouarz/apix_autoloader
-    ```
-For more details see [pear.ouarz.net](http://pear.ouarz.net).

 * If you are creating a component that relies on Apix Autoloader locally:

   * either update your **`composer.json`** file: